-Ajimobi, wife celebrate media Aide, Yomi Layinka, at 60 - Nigeria Today
+Ajimobi, wife celebrate media aide, Yomi Layinka, at 60 - Nigeria Today

-Oyo State governor, Senator Abiola Ajimobi, on Wednesday, extolled his Special Adviser, Communication and Strategy, Mr. Yomi Layinka, for standing by him during the 2011 and 2015 governorship electioneering that culminated in his becoming the first two-term holder of the office.
+Oyo State governor, Senator Abiola Ajimobi, Wednesday, extolled his Special Adviser, Communication and Strategy, Mr. Yomi Layinka, for standing by him during the 2011 and 2015 governorship electioneering that culminated in his becoming the first two-term holder of the office.
+The governor gave the encomium during a private thanksgiving service organized by his media aide to mark his 60th birthday, at his residence, Jericho, Ibadan.

-The governor showered the encomium on Layinka during a thanksgiving service organized by his media aide to mark his 60th birthday, at his residence, Jericho, Ibadan, Wednesday.
-Ajimobi was in company of his wife, Chief Florence Ajimobi, who graced the occasion with the wife of the Deputy Governor, Mrs. Janet Adeyemo, and wives of other top officials of the state government.
-Reminiscing on the build up to the 2011 and 2015 governorship elections and the role played by those close to him, Ajimobi commended Layinka for coming up with cutting edge campaign strategies and rich media content.
+Ajimobi was in company with his wife, Chief Florence Ajimobi, who graced the occasion with the wife of the Deputy Governor, Mrs. Janet Adeyemo, and wives of other top officials of the state government.
+Reminiscing on the build to the 2011 and 2015 governorship elections and the role played by those close to him, Ajimobi showered Layinka with praises for coming up with cutting edge campaign strategies and rich media content.

 Also on hand to serenade Layinka were close family members, appointees of the Communication and Strategy Unit; members of the Scripture Pasture Christian Church and Choir; members of the Silver Knight Club, where Layinka is a prominent member; and the first Speaker of Ekiti State House of Assembly, Hon.
 Kola Adefemi.